w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 Students should be able to:

 * identify different non-functional accessibility requirements, for example those included in WCAG and in applicable accessibility policies
-* consider different functional requirements that relate to people with disabilities, for example:
+* identify different functional requirements that relate to people with disabilities, for example:
   * appropriate contrast ratios
   * availability of content and functionality in different screen sizes and configurations
   * keyboard compatibility